FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 **NAMES OF COLLABORATORS HERE**

+In this project, I collaborated with the amazing [Sylvia Ding](https://github.com/Sylv1011) 🎉

 ## Prep

 1. Pull the new changes from the class interactive-lab-hub.
 (You should be familiar with this already!)